Eurofighter Typhoon procurement: Bangladesh

+On 9 December 2025, the Bangladesh Air Force signed a Letter of Intent with Leonardo S.p.A of Italy to procure Eurofighter Typhoon.
+According to the Air Force, the agreement covers the eventual supply of Eurofighter Typhoon jets, which are expected to join BAF's frontline fleet as part of its next-generation multi-role combat capabilities.

 Egypt (24)

 Italy and Egypt are negotiating the sale of 24 Eurofighter Typhoon for USD $3 billion.

 Philippines (32)

 The Philippines is looking to buy modern jet fighters as part of its multirole combat aircraft (MRCA) programme.
 Leonardo offered 32 Eurofighter Typhoon Tranche 5 to the Philippine Air Force.